CordulaRobinson/GEE/emilynason/DRC/BySquare/SquaresPerYear_README.md

 2. Input desired region under "area" variable, and desired year under "year" variable.
 Possible years range from 2018-2021.
 3. Create a composite image for the given year using the RED, GREEN, and BLUE bands from the Sentinel-2 data for the selected region.
 4. Createa a composite image for the given year using the VH and VV bands from the Sentinel-1 data for the selected region.
-5. Compose a function that divides that given region of interest into smaller, evenly spaced square regions of 0.005X0.005 (LatitudeXLongitude).
-Note this may cause some uneven regions if the given rectangular area does not divide evenly into regions of 0.005X0.005.
+5. Compose a function that divides that given region of interest into smaller, evenly spaced square regions of 0.01X0.01 (LatitudeXLongitude).
+Note this may cause some uneven regions if the given rectangular area does not divide evenly into regions of 0.01X0.01.
 6. Compose a function that extracts the mean value for NDVI for a given region and year.
 7. Compose a function to determine which square regions have an average NDVI lower than 0.4, and adds the passing regions into a list. \
    a) Take that list and create a multipolygon.
 Add this to the map as a layer named "Pass", along with the composite image for the entire original region. \
    b) Within the "Pass" layer, use the NDVI index to map possible mines in purple. \
    c) Within the "Pass" layer, use the NDMI and NIR/G indices, along with the "VV" band from Sentinel-1, to map possible water/tailing ponds in blue. \
    d) Within the "Pass" layer, use the IRON index to map possible infrastructure in gray.

-## Breakdown of Files
-SquaresPerYear.ipynb: Squares created are .01x.01 \
-SquaresPerYear_0.005.ipynb: Squares created are .005x.005

 ## Illustrations